 He ultimately testified consistently with his original account, with the physical and forensic evidence, and with other credible witness accounts.
 Therefore, if called as a defense witness, in a federal prosecution of Darren Wilson, Witness 103 would be subject to limited impeachment for his two felony convictions ... but his apparent antipathy toward law enforcement would bolster testimony that corroborates Wilson.

 Accordingly, after a thorough review of all the evidence, federal prosecutors determined his account to be credible and likewise determined that a jury appropriately would credit his potential testimony.
-(Pages 29-30)
+(Pages 29-30)and

 Witness 104 is a 26-year-old bi-racial [black mother, white father] female. ....